wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 window under the toplevel window, in some cases it could never reach this
 window at all.

-@param aType event type
-@param xs array of offsets in CSS pixels for each touch to be sent
-@param ys array of offsets in CSS pixels for each touch to be sent
-@param rxs array of radii in CSS pixels for each touch to be sent
-@param rys array of radii in CSS pixels for each touch to be sent
-@param rotationAngles array of angles in degrees for each touch to be sent
-@param forces array of forces (floats from 0 to 1) for each touch to be sent
-@param count number of touches in this set
-@param aModifiers modifiers pressed, using constants defined as MODIFIER_*
-@param aIgnoreRootScrollFrame whether the event should ignore viewport bounds
-                          during dispatch

 returns true if the page called prevent default on this touch event